jlarobello/BZFlag-AI/README.md

 **A few more things:**
   1. PLEASE do not commit or merge anything into the origin and your local repositories master branch.
 Instead, do the pull request directly on github or Jon will get mad ^-^.
 This is so your code can be reviewed before being merged.
   2. If you create your own branch to do your own developments, please make sure to include a summary in your README.md so we know what the hell you are doing.
-  3. Also, I am fairly new to git so don't feel bad if you're a newb because we are all newbs ^-^.
+  3. Jon is fairly new to git so don't feel bad if you're a newb because we are all newbs ^-^.
-  4. Don't use git pull.
+  4. Also, don't use git pull.
 Do it the smart way like Jon has taught you :3.
   5. That's it

 Much mahalos and Aloha! :3